Better Trails | Greater Access Goals

 Action Plan

-The goal is to raise funds now!!
-That way, rare plant surveys can commence in Spring 2026, ensuring trail maintenance projects can be held on Bald Ridge, Eagle Peak and North Peak trails sometime in 2027 or 2028.
+The goal is to raise funds now.
+That way, the important rare plant surveys can commence in Spring 2026, ensuring trail maintenance projects can be held on Bald Ridge, Eagle Peak and North Peak trails sometime in 2027 or 2028.